-This month, Alameda CTC in partnership with the California Department of Transportation celebrate the near completion of the \$114 million 1-880 and Marina Boulevard in San Leandro.
+This month, Alameda CTC in partnership with the California Department of Transportation celebrate the near completion of the \$114 million I-880 between Hegenberger Road in Oakland and Marina Boulevard in San Leandro.
 The much-needed four miles of new carpool lane in this southbound freeway segment open to traffic in mid-October and will bring significant congestion relief and safety improvements for motorists and freight traffic alike.
 Work to upgrade the freeway interchanges at Marina Boulevard and Davis Street is scheduled to be complete and the interchanges will be fully open for use at the end of this year (read more in "Project Updates").

-Southbound High Occupancy Vehicle (HOV) Lane Project between Hegenberger
+Southbound High Occupancy Vehicle (HOV) Lane Project